Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 # Start a project

 It's time to get your Web-site project off the ground.
-In the exercises that follow, you will create a directory to serve as your *working tree*  (project directory), place it under Git's control by initializing a Git repository in it, and create a simple HTML file in it.
-Finally, you will make some changes in the directory and learn to how commit the changes.
+In the exercises that follow, you will create a directory to serve as your *working tree*  (project directory), place it under Git's control by initializing a Git repository in it, and create a simple HTML file.
+Then you will make some changes in the directory and learn to how commit the changes.

 There are actually two ways to create a Git working tree on your computer.
 One is to create a Git repo in an existing directory; the other is to clone an existing Git repository.
-You will see how the latter works in a subsequent unit.
+You will see how the latter works in a subsequent lesson.
 For now, let's start from scratch with an existing directory.

 ## Create a repository and working tree